Sly-Ry/Minno/README.md

   *Set up intructions:*

-  install
+  Install it
   ## Usage

   *Examples for use:*

-  use it plz
+  use it and love it

   ## Contributing

   *If you would like to contribute to this application, follow these guidelines for how to do so.*

-  call me
+  pull request or email me

   ## Tests

   *Tests for application.*

-  some tests
+  no tests

   ## License

-  MIT
+  BSD 3 License

   ---